ra1fh/memsimctl/README.md

 With limitation it also works on:

- * OpenBSD 6.8-current (x86_64)
+ * OpenBSD 6.8-current (x86_64), USB replug necessary after every command

-The problem is that the device has to replugged after every command as the FTDI driver or device in a non-working state afterwards.